Surnames of my direct ancestors.

 Krische – married Weigt.
 Possible ancestry of Elias “Eli” Nutick, from Rawicz, Wielkopolskie, Poland.

 Kubel (Kubal/Kubala) – married Weigt.
 (Possible ancestors of Elias “Eli” Nutick).
 Marie Elisabeth Kubal/Kubala was the daughter of Johannes Wojciech Kubal.
 She married Samuel Weigt, both were born in Rawicz, Wielkopolskie, Poland.
-The Weigt and related lines although they were living in what is now Poland, have German roots.
+The Weigt and related lines were living in what is now Poland but have German roots.
 The Kubal/Kubala and related lines were Polish.
 My line continues with their son Elias “Eli” Wegt who was born in Rawicz, Wielkopolskie, Poland.
 He married 3 March 1870 in Hamilton County, Ohio, to Margaret (Margarethe) Weiss, who was born in Klingenmünster, Germany.
 She was the daughter of Heinrich Weiss and Margaretha Maria Fried.
 The Wegt surname eventually became Nutick in the USA.

 Lutman – Jane Lutman married William Dudley on 4 August 1636 in Ockley, Surrey, England.
 The couple immigrated to the British American Colonies and settled in Guilford, New Haven, Connecticut.
 She was the daughter of William Lutman and Jane Hastings.
 See Dudley and Hubbard.